 We won’t necessarily know when a property has been demolished, unless you contact us - phone 941 8999 or 0800 800 169 (for Banks Peninsula residents) or e-mail EQremissions@ccc.govt.nz.

 Should your property be demolished, subdivided, or substantial building work done during the year, you will receive a property valuation notice from Council's valuers (Quotable Value) and a revised rates assessment from the Council.
-You have the right to object to this revised valuation within 20 working days – Call Quotable Value on 0800-787-284 or visit the QV website for more information.
+You have the right to object to this revised valuation within 20 working days – Call Quotable Value on 0800-787-284 or visit the QV website (external link) for more information.